 Saracens’ takeover by consortium including Francois Pienaar completed

-Nigel Wray took full ownership of the Gallagher Premiership club in 2018 but had been looking to reduce his stake for some time.
+Nigel Wray took full ownership of the Premiership club in 2018 but had been looking to reduce his stake for some time

 Saracens’ £32million takeover by a consortium including World Cup-winning captain Francois Pienaar has been completed.